kdeenkhoorn/cubietruck-scripts/sources/broadcom-bluetooth/README.md

 Required: Bluetooth libraries

 Like:

 	apt-get install libbluetooth3 libbluetooth-dev

 Comment:

 This utility is derived from the broadcom-bluetooth tools on Google Code.
-I have removed the following part from the code to prevent is from an allmost endless wait:
+I have removed the following part from the code to prevent it from an allmost endless wait:

 Original code: